Ali-Mikael/Application-hacking/h4-Disaddembly.md

 **To support our hypothesis**
 - We can see that it's used in the `if else` clause:
-  - If the password is correct the variable is set to `0` and later returned
+  - If the password is **correct** the variable is set to `0` and later returned
     - Indicating that everything went well.
-  - If the password is wrong the variable is set to `0xffffffff`
+  - If the password is **wrong** the variable is set to `0xffffffff`
-    - Which will result in returning the highest possible exit status
+    - Which will result in returning the highest possible exit status (which is 255 in Linux)

 **We found 4 variables to rename:**